Particular/docs.particular.net/Content/NServiceBus/NServiceBus-Step-by-Step-Guide.md

 Let's start by creating a 'Client' project that will send order requests to a NServiceBus endpoint.

-Open Visual Studio as administrator, create a new 'Class Librery' Project name it 'Ordering.Client', and name the solution 'Ordering'.
+Open Visual Studio as administrator, create a new 'Class Library' Project name it 'Ordering.Client', and name the solution 'Ordering'.

 [![](https://liveparticularwebstr.blob.core.windows.net/media/Default/images/documentation/GettingStartedCoding/001%20new%20solution.png)](https://liveparticularwebstr.blob.core.windows.net/media/Default/images/documentation/GettingStartedCoding/001%20new%20solution.png)